A Low-rank Matching Attention based Cross-modal Feature Fusion Method for Conversational Emotion Recognition: Introduction

 \section{Introduction}

-With the development of the multi-modal research field, conversational emotion recognition (CER) that utilizes three modal data (i.e., video, audio and text) to identify the speaker’s emotional changes during the conversation has become a hot research topic \cite{mohammad2022ethics}.
-Nowadays, CER has shown its promising performance in many practical social media scenarios.
+{With the development of the multi-modal research field, Conversational Emotion Recognition (CER) that utilizes three modal data (i.e., video, audio and text) to identify the speaker’s emotional changes during the conversation has become a hot research topic \cite{mohammad2022ethics, geetha2024multimodal}.} Nowadays, CER has shown its promising performance in many practical social media scenarios.
 For example, in the field of intelligent recommendation, a recommendation system with emotional tendencies can recommend products that users are more interested in by identifying changes in consumers’ emotions.
 Therefore, it is of great importance to accurately identify the speaker’s emotional changes during the conversation.
-In the recent decade, many CER approaches have been proposed, which can be divided into two classes, i.e., traditional machine learning-based approaches and deep learning-based approaches.

-For the traditional machine learning-based CER research, Bhavan et al. \cite{bhavan2019bagged} first designed a bagged support vector machines (BSVM) method to extract features by combining support vector machines with Gaussian kernels.
-Chen et al. \cite{chen2019adaptive} further proposed an adaptive feature selection-based AdaBoost-KNN method to adaptively select the features most relevant to emotion.
-Seng et al. \cite{7506248} proposed a rule-based machine learning method, which uses principal component analysis and least-square linear discriminant analysis to perform dimensionality reduction and feature extraction.
-However, these machine learning-based emotion recognition methods rely heavily on manually extracted features.

-For the deep learning-based CER research, Ren et al.~\cite{ren2021lr} proposed a latent relation-aware graph convolutional network (LR-GCN), which uses a GCN and multi-head attention mechanism to capture speaker information and the potential relationship between utterances.
-Shou et al. \cite{shou2022conversational} proposed a dependent syntactic analysis and graph convolutional neural networks (DSAGCN) to extract sentence-dependent syntactic information and speaker relationship information.
-Tu et al. \cite{tu2022exploration} introduced a multitask graph neural network (MGNN) to simultaneously learn emotion in both discrete and spatial dimensions.
-Li et al. \cite{li2022emocaps} introduced Emotion Capsule (EmoCaps), which contains an Emoformer architecture to extract emotion vectors from multimodal features, and splice them with sentence vectors to form an emotion capsule.
-Compared with the traditional machine learning-based approaches, DL-based methods can achieve better performance by automatically extracting discriminative emotional features in an end-to-end manner.